shirograhm/TooManyItemsRoR2/README.md

 ## Issue Reports
 Please report any issues you find (bug, typo, mistranslation, incompatibility with another mod, etc.) on the [github issues tracker](https://github.com/shirograhm/TooManyItemsRoR2/issues).
 That is where I check most often.
 If possible, provide the output log and/or modlist used as it helps me debug faster.

-## Mods & DLC Compatibility
-Generally compatible with most mods.
-Supports integration with [LookingGlass](https://thunderstore.io/package/DropPod/LookingGlass/) version 1.5.1 or later.
-Survivors of the Void DLC is supported on all versions.
-Seekers of the Storm DLC is supported for v0.5.0 and later.
-Alloyed Collective DLC is supported for v0.6.1 and later.

 ## Customization
 #### Config File ⇒ ```[Modded Profile]\\BepInEx\\config\\TooManyItems.cfg```